 Ada Wong Campaign

-Once all of the original three campaigns have been unlocked, Ada's is then made available.
-Ada's differs in that it is a single player campaign with no AI partners.
-However, there still exist segments where Ada will connect with the other campaigns and the option to search for other players to join in as temporary allies is still available.
+Ada's differs in that it is a single player campaign with no AI partners, though it can still be played in coop.
+There also still exist segments where Ada will connect with the other campaigns and the option to search for other players to join in as temporary allies is still available.
 Otherwise they are controlled by the AI and function just like the player's partner characters in the original campaigns.

 Dog Tags have three different categories, the template, emblem, and titles which is unlockables when playing the game.